 Identifying Key Informants

 The donor and local partners can assist with identifying key informants.
-Draw from the range of health sector stakeholders—including public officials, not-for-profit health entities, for-profit health providers, private insurers, professional associations, distributors, and medical institutions.
+Draw from the range of health sector stakeholders—including public officials, not-for-profit health entities, for-profit health providers, private insurers, professional associations, distributors, medical institutions, and women’s NGOs and professional associations.

 TIP ► Key informants for HIV and AIDS-focused assessments: